 - Utilize critical problem solving skills and critical analysis in criminology and criminal justice agency settings.

-Besides the classic criminology and criminal justice curriculum, you will learn about the most pressing current issues through special interest seminars.
-Topics have included gangs, social class, victimization and hate crimes.
-Research efforts provide another channel for you to become familiar with the issues.
+Besides the classic criminology and criminal justice curriculum, students learn about the most pressing current issues through special interest seminars.
+Topics of these seminars have included gangs, social class, victimization and hate crimes.
+Research efforts provide another channel for students to become familiar with criminology and criminal justice issues.
 Another plus for students is that each degree is tailored to their individual needs and interests.

 For additional information, questions, or to schedule an advising appointment: